The difference between SOC Type 1 and Type 2 reports

 What is a SOC Type 2 Report?

-A Type 2 report goes a step further, where the service auditor also reports on the operating effectiveness of those controls during an audit period.
+A Type 2 report goes a step beyond a Type 1 report, where the service auditor also reports on the operating effectiveness of controls during an audit period.
 It addresses how the organization operated those controls over the designated time period.

 Comparing SOC Type 1 and Type 2 Reports